Dirgh-Kotharia/Learning-Journeys/PicoCTF/cryptography/Mind your Ps and Qs.md

     ![decoded-flag](../assets/mind-your-pq/decoded-flag.png)

 4. If you are looking to do it manually you can try to factor the n using one of the online factorizer since it is a big number. you can use [factordb](http://factordb.com) for a quick result .
-This help you will be able to find the prime numbers used for this (p and q) .
+With this you will be able to find the prime numbers used for this (p and q) .
 Now that you have p,q,n and e you can easily compute the decrypt exponent d and decrypt the message.
 Please refer back to [original RSA methodology](https://www.techtarget.com/searchsecurity/definition/RSA) to see decryption math

 	![factor-db](../assets/mind-your-pq/factor-db.png)